 Khwaja Ghaznavi’s life is a fine example of the pious ways lead by the great scholars & saints in the history of Islam.
 He was extremely generous and kindhearted, always ready to help those in need.
 Scholars, dervishes, the poor and wealthy alike would visit him daily as he always spoke to and treated all with great compassion, respect and hospitality.

 He was a great figure of hope & kindness, and his devotion to Allah and the Noble Prophet is unparalleled.
-His incredible sincerity & righteousness transformed the wilderness into a now life-changing territory of peace and tranquility.
+His incredible sincerity, integrity & righteousness transformed the wilderness into a now life-changing territory of peace and tranquility.

 SERVICES TO ISLAM

-There were never any shortcomings in either his day-time obligations or his night-time worship.
+There were never shortcomings in either his day-time obligations or his night-time worship.

-After the Isha prayer until midnight, he would be engaged in preaching and in Zikr gatherings.
-He would then sleep for a few hours, after which he would engage himself in solitary worship of Allah and Zikr.
+After the Isha prayer until midnight, he would be engaged in preaching and in dhikr gatherings.
+He would then sleep for a few hours, after which he would engage himself in solitary worship of Allah and dhikr.

 Khwaja Ghaznavi’s devotees amount to more than three hundred thousand.
 His services to Islam spread throughout Pakistan, Kashmir and bordering areas as well as Afghanistan, England and the Arab world.

-The services of Khwaja Ghaznavi’s younger brother and Khwaja Ghaznavi’s sons are well-known to all, especially the work of Ghaws-ul Waqt Khwaja Pir Alauddin Siddiqui, .
+The services of Khwaja Ghaznavi’s younger brother and Khwaja Ghaznavi’s sons are well-known to all, especially the work of Ghawth ul Waqt, Shaykh ul Aalam, Khwaja Pir Mohammad Alauddin Siddiqui.

 DEPARTURE FROM THIS WORLD